 Resort location + Getting around

 The resort is located in the southern tip of Bali Islands and is surrounded by ocean and cliffs on one side, and forests and natural vegetation on the other.
-The location of the resort is great and it takes about 40 minutes to drive there from Denpasar airport.
+The location of the resort is great and sits 40 minutes drive from Denpasar airport.

-Most of the resorts and beaches are pretty spread out in Uluwatu, so you do need a private car or scooters if you want to get around and explore.
-We decided to hire scooters as they're cheap and we just loved having the flexibility to scoot around everywhere plus, they're great as you don't get stuck in traffic.
-At the time when we visited, the resort didn't have their own scooters, however, they completely took care of us and went and collected scooters from a rental company outside of the resort so it was super easy for us.
+Most of the resorts and beaches are spread out in Uluwatu, so you do need a private car or scooters if you want to get around and explore.
+We decided to hire scooters as they're super affordable and we loved having the flexibility to scoot around everywhere plus, they're great as you don't get stuck in traffic.
+At the time when we visited, the resort didn't have their own scooters, however, they completely took care of us and collected scooters from a local rental company outside of the resort.
 From memory, I believe it cost about $15 a day for a scooter, and private car rentals in Uluwatu are usually $40/$50 a day.

 Check out my Uluwatu travel guide for more travel tips + things to do.